-Outside Director Takeshi Natsuno concurrently holds the positions of Part-time Director of NTT Resonant Inc., Outside Director of Sega Sammy Holdings Inc. and GREE, Inc. The Company has business relationships with NTT Resonant Inc. and GREE, Inc.
+Outside Director Takeshi Natsuno concurrently holds the positions of Part-time Director of NTT Resonant Inc., Outside Director of Sega Sammy Holdings Inc., DLE Inc., and GREE, Inc. The Company has business relationships with NTT Resonant Inc., DLE Inc., and GREE, Inc. The Company has a business relationship with Trenders Inc. for which Takeshi Natsuno served as Director.